abaksy/PyBrainfuck/README.md

 Clone the repository to your local Linux machine, ```cd``` into the folder, and copy the output of the ```pwd``` command <br>
 This will give the path to the PyBrainfuck folder

-Now open the .bashrc folder using the command
+Now open the .bashrc file using the command

 ```
 sudo nano ~/.bashrc